Contextualization (sociolinguistics)

-It is important to note that contextualization in relation to sociolinguistics only examines how language is being used.
+Contextualization in relation to sociolinguistics only examines how language is being used.
 This is because sociolinguistics is the study of how society uses language.

-Contextualization Cues
+Contextualization cues

-As previously mentioned, contextualization cues are a crucial in that they are the clues that allow observers to better understand the interaction being presented.
-Some contextualization cues include: intonation, accents, body language, type of language, and facial expressions (Anderson and Risør 2014).
+As previously mentioned, contextualization cues are crucial in that they are the clues that allow observers to better understand the interaction being presented.
+Some contextualization cues include: intonation, accents, body language, type of language, and facial expressions (Andersen and Risør 2014).
 Intonation refers to the rise and fall of speech.
 By observing this, excitement, anger, interest, or other emotions can be determined.
 Accents indicate a person's place of origin, so in a conversation this can give clues to not only where a person is from but also the values or cultural beliefs.
 Furthermore, when body language and facial expressions are combined, more clues about the relationship of the speaker, their feelings towards the topic or other participant, or emotions become evident (Ducharme and Bernard 2001).
 Finally, whether a person uses formal or informal language, allows the relationship between the two speakers to be clear.
 Most likely, when an interaction between two people who are peers and/or familiar with one another will utilize the informal form of language.
 The reverse is true for people unfamiliar with each other or those in an unequal power dynamic (Masuda 2016).

-Impact of Contextualization
+Impact of contextualization

 Contextualization has the overarching benefit of granting people the ability to understand.
 Zana Mahmood Hassan details the usefulness of contextualization in his paper, "Language Contextualization and Culture."
 Contextualization in sociolinguistics can allow those learning a language to begin to understand the culture by the cues found in the nuances of the language (Hassan 2014).
 Generalized, Hassan's findings reveal that language and context go hand in hand.
-Scholars have said that it is important to include culture studies into language studies because it aids in students' learning. the informational and situational context that culture provides helps language "make sense"; culture is a contextualization cue (Hassan 2014).
+Scholars have said that it is important to include culture studies into language studies because it aids in students' learning.
+The informational and situational context that culture provides helps language "make sense"; culture is a contextualization cue (Hassan 2014).
 In all, contextualization, when implemented properly, can make learning a language easier.
 Ducharme and Bernard make a similar argument in their article.
 They say that when students are given the tools and space to utilize contextualization, they are better able to learn a second language (Ducharme and Bernard 2001).
 Contextualization does not only ease everyday understand of language and language interactions, but it also aids in language learning and comprehension in an academic setting.
 Contextualization takes language just one step further by proving the intricacies of language and by filling in the gaps.